kaggar11/cnn_verilog/README.md

 ![MAC_OPS](./docs/convolution_dataflow.jpg)

+The current TODO list includes:
+- [x] Implement Python code to generate input stimulus
+- [ ] Add support for padding and stride
+- [ ] Develop a testbench to compare the outputs
+- [ ] Create and test a Neural Network Model based on it

 ## Dataflow for FFT-OVA based Convolution

 This section explains the architecture of the Radix-2^2 FFT design.[[2]](#2).

 ![RAD](./docs/fft_arch.jpg)

-The architecture has log4(N) stages with each stages having two butterfly structures.
+The architecture has log_4(N) stages with each stages having two butterfly structures.

 The first butterfly structure is explained below.